 When not writing game reviews or babbling on-stream, Jarenth can be found writing scientific papers, playing video or board games from a set of increasingly-too-large libraries, or chatting on various social media in an effort to not go to sleep on time.
 He particularly tweets a lot, and you can find him on Steam and – occasionally – on the Ninja Blues Official Discord.
 He’s almost always up for a chat, so feel free to say hello!

 Formerly known as “Ninjustin” or “JPH,” Ninjulie is a lowly customer service worker by day and a video game streamer by night.
 She used to write an opinion piece column called Talk of the Ninja, which she may go back to eventually, but for now she likes to run casual video game streams on her Twitch channel.

 Ninjulie likes ninjas, long walks on the beach, making pixel art, listening to EDM and Kpop, and playing all sorts of games.
 She tweets frequently, she’s almost always on Discord and Steam, and she likes to make new friends!

-Ranneko is a 32-year old technical support engineer and youtuber.
-He streams on twitch and creates tip videos for youtube every week.
+Ranneko is a 32-year old technical support engineer and YouTuber.
+He streams on twitch and creates tip videos for YouTube every week.
 These tip videos are about whichever game he has been sinking a lot of time into lately and aimed at helping avoid any mistakes he has been making or has seen others make.